 Each year, 4 out of every 10,000 babies born in the United States have the condition, which was named after the French doctor who first described it in the late 1800s, Étienne Fallot.
 About 10% of all babies born with a heart problem have tetralogy of Fallot (TOF).

-Science has not yet identified a specific cause for tetralogy of Fallot in all cases, but genetics is believed to play a role.
-Someone born with TOF seems more likely to have a child with it.
+Scientists have not yet identified a specific cause for tetralogy of Fallot in all cases, but they believe genetics play a role.
+Someone born with TOF is more likely to have a child or sibling with it.

-Mothers who contract rubella or other viral illnesses during their pregnancies are at a higher risk of giving birth to babies with TOF.
-Other risk factors and conditions include poor nutrition, alcohol abuse, diabetes, and mother's age (over 40).
+Mothers who get rubella (German measles) or other viral illnesses during their pregnancies are at a higher risk of giving birth to babies with TOF.
+Other risk factors and conditions include poor nutrition, alcohol abuse, uncontrolled diabetes, and the mother's age (over 40).

 Other signs include:

-Your doctor may use several diagnostic tests to determine if your child has tetralogy of Fallot, including:
+Your doctor may use several tests to find out if your child has tetralogy of Fallot, including:

 Tetralogy of Fallot is repaired through open-heart surgery soon after birth or later in infancy, depending on the baby's health and weight and severity of defects and symptoms.